muhammadsami987123/AISpec-Driven-Hackathon_book/ai-native-book/docs/02-chapter-two/03-integration-capstone-preparation.md

 ---
 id: integration-capstone-preparation
-title: Integration & Capstone Preparation
+title: "Integration & Capstone Preparation"
-sidebar_label: Module 3: Integration & Capstone
+sidebar_label: "Module 3: Integration & Capstone"
 ---

 Module 3 brings together all the concepts from Modules 1 and 2.
 You'll learn how to design complete humanoid control architectures, integrate sensor drivers and motor controllers, and prepare for the capstone project.
 This module culminates in a comprehensive integration challenge that tests your ability to build production-ready ROS 2 systems.